 • If Child Support and/or Alimony Income, then copy of court order.

 • I.D: Drivers License, SSI Card, or Resident alien card (green card).

-For income qualified low-income families we can get you a San Joaquin County or City of Stockton down payment assistance loan.
+For income qualified low-income families we can get you a San Joaquin County GAP (down payment assistance) loan.
 These 2nd loans greatly lower your monthly payment, and eliminate the need for you to make a large cash down payment.

 We always prefer to work with a local mortgage lender.
 They have the most experience with the typical working class Stockton family buying their first home.
 Following are some lenders that we have had a lot of excellent experience working with and highly recommend their services.

 Evergreen Home Loans